These apps allow workers to get paid between paychecks. Experts say there are steep costs

 However, in its report, the Center for Responsible Lending found that users of the apps experienced a 56% increase in checking account overdrafts.

-A number of states have moved to subject Earned Wage Access to the Truth in Lending Act, which caps fees and interest for short-term loans and covers payday loans.
+A number of states have moved to regulate Earned Wage Access by capping fees on these products.
 The industry backs a federal bill, currently before Congress, that would exclude the apps from being regulated by the Truth in Lending Act.

 When Connecticut passed a law capping the fees the apps could charge, EarnIn stopped operating in the state.
 Asked why, EarnIn CEO Ram Palaniappan said it was no longer “economically viable."